At a Glance

 - A writing sample that demonstrates the applicant’s ability to think critically and write cogently, using research and professional literature effectively in developing ideas and arguments (e.g., a master’s thesis, a scholarly article published in a journal, or a comprehensive course paper).

 - Results of the Graduate Record Examination (GRE) taken within the last 5 years should be sent directly from the testing agency to the Graduate and Professional Center.
 Although the Doctoral Admissions Committee considers the applicant’s entire application, combined verbal and quantitative scores of 297 or higher and analytical writing scores above 4.5 are predictive of success in the program.
-Applicants from certain Higher Education master’s programs that have an articulation agreement with APU are not required to submit GRE scores; please contact Emily Martinez for more information.
+Applicants from certain Higher Education master’s programs that have an articulation agreement with APU are not required to submit GRE scores; contact Joshua McGowan for more information.